varun-dhar/IceShell/README.md

 ...and more! (as I may be forgetting some)

 ## Building
-IceShell needs libedit to compile and run.
+IceShell needs libedit to build.
 It can be built with both `make` and `meson`.
 The only configuration provided is a debug configuration, a release configuration will be added later.

 To build, run:
 ```sh